 - 1 teaspoon baking soda

-- Preheat oven to 350 degrees F. Line baking sheets with parchment paper or silpats and set aside.
+- Preheat oven to 350 degrees F. Line two large baking sheets with a silpat or parchment paper and set aside.

-- With the mixer on low, beat in the vanilla and eggs until well combined.
-Add in the flour and baking soda, the batter should be thick.
+- With the mixer running on low, beat in the vanilla, and the eggs (one at a time) until combined.
+Slowly add in the flour, baking soda, and salt.
+The batter will be thick.

 - Use a rubber spatula and fold in the chocolate chips and crushed candy canes.

 - Scoop the dough into 1-inch balls onto the prepared baking sheets.
 Bake 8-10 minutes, until the edges are set and the middle is still soft.

 - Let cool on baking sheets for a few minutes, then transfer to a wire rack to cool completely.